-Our Policy is based on the average infrastructure demands of a wide range of residential and non-residential developments.
+This Policy is based on the average infrastructure demands of a wide range of residential and non-residential developments.
 However, there may be instances where a development does not readily fit within the specified development categories, or where the infrastructure demands created by the development differ significantly from the averages upon which the Policy is based.
-In these circumstances, we may undertake a special assessment at our sole discretion.
+In these circumstances, Council may undertake a special assessment at its sole discretion.

-We will make a decision on whether a special assessment will be undertaken at the application stage, once details of the development are known.
+Council will make a decision on whether a special assessment will be undertaken at the application stage, once details of the development are known.
 Applicants will be expected to provide supporting information and detailed calculations of the likely demand for roading, water, wastewater and stormwater associated with the development.
-This information will be used to calculate the number of Household Equivalent Units for each activity for which the development will be liable.
+This information will be used to calculate the number of HEUs for each activity for which the development contributions are required.

-Instances where we may consider the use of the special assessment process may include (but are not limited to);
+Instances where Council may consider the use of the special assessment process may include (but are not limited to);

 - Intensive Farming

-- Warehouses and coolstores
+- · Warehouses and coolstores

 - Lifestyle Villages

 - Pāpākainga housing

 - Resthomes, aged care facilities, hospitals, medical facilities and self-contained units attached to these facilities